stephband/bolt/README.md

 ## Principles

 * Styles are defined in short, readable and extensible classes.
+* Themes change between projects, layout techniques do not.
+Minimal colour included.
-* The border-box model is set across the board.
+* Normalised to a useful baseline with the border-box model set across the board.
-* Context is used for positioning.
 * Inline-blocks are preferred over floats for horizontal layout.
+* Positioning is declared with respect to context.

 ## Classes